chase-lambert/vigil/DEVELOPMENT.md

 ### Why polling for file watching?

 Simple, works everywhere, adequate for this use case.
+The watcher now traverses nested subdirectories using an iterative stack-based approach (up to 8 levels deep).
 Native watchers (inotify, FSEvents) can be added later as an optimization.

 ### Why no regex?